sharkoman/upskilling-nodejs-vois/SWAGGER_INTEGRATION_GUIDE.md

 - **Type**: Bearer Token (JWT)
 - **Header**: `Authorization: Bearer <token>`
 - **Note**: Obtain tokens via `/api/auth/login` or `/api/auth/register`

+## How to Copy JWT Tokens in Swagger UI

+### Step-by-Step Guide:

+1. **Login/Register**:
+   - Go to the `POST /api/auth/login` or `POST /api/auth/register` endpoint
+   - Click "Try it out"
+   - Fill in your credentials
+   - Click "Execute"

+2. **Copy Token**:
+   - In the response section, you'll see a JSON response
+   - Look for the `"token"` field
+   - **Manual Copy**: Select and copy the token value (everything between the quotes after `"token":`)
+   - **Browser DevTools**: Right-click → Inspect → Copy from developer console

+3. **Authorize**:
+   - Click the 🔒 "Authorize" button at the top of Swagger UI
+   - Paste the token in the "Value" field (without "Bearer " prefix)
+   - Click "Authorize" and then "Close"

+4. **Test Protected Endpoints**:
+   - You can now access all protected endpoints
+   - The authorization will persist until you refresh the page

+### Pro Tips:
+- Use browser extensions like "JSON Viewer" for better JSON formatting
+- The token field will be clearly marked in the response
+- Copy only the token value, not the quotes or "Bearer " prefix
+- Tokens persist in Swagger UI until page refresh

 ## Development Features